ipitio/bronte/README.md

 - `data`: Datasets
 - `loss`: Loss calculations
-- `arch`: Model architectures (i.e. layers)
-- `task`: Task-specific logic (e.g. preprocessing, evaluation)
+- `tune`: Tuner class
-- `core`: Base model class, training loop
+- `core`: Model components
-- `main`: Model factory, starts training
+- `main`: Model factory

-The `Trainer` class in the `main` module takes a dictionary of parameters, including task and arch, and creates a model.
-When data is passed to the `Trainer`, it splits it into features X and target(s) y, and passes these to the model's `fit` method, which then initializes the layers, optimizer, scheduler, criterion, scaler, datasets, and dataloaders, and starts training.
+The `Bronte` takes a dictionary of parameters, including task and arch, and creates a model.
+When data is passed to `Bronte`, it splits it into features X and target(s) y, and passes these to the model's `fit` method, which then initializes the layers, optimizer, scheduler, criterion, scaler, datasets, and dataloaders, and starts training.

+If you'd like to add a new task or arch, you can do so by creating a new class in the appropriate module.

+> #### Note
+>
+> You must initialize the layers not in `__init__`, but in `init_layers`, as this is used to (re)initialize the model's layers when (resuming) training.

 #### Supports

+- CPU, GPU
+- Single and multiple inputs and outputs
+- Learning Rate scheduling
-- Hyperparameter tuning with `optuna` (incl. pruning)
+- Hyperparameter tuning with pruning, `optuna`
-- State and layer checkpointing
-- Gradient accumulation, clipping, scaling
+- Gradient:
+  - Accumulation
+  - Clipping
+  - Scaling
+- Training:
-- Mixed precision training with `autocast`
+  - Mixed Precision
+  - Series, continue/transfer learning
+  - Parallel, `dask`
-- Distributed training with `dask` and `dask.distributed`
+  - Distributed training, `dask.distributed`
-- Feature importance with `shap`
+- Calculating feature importances, `shap`
-- Progress bars with `tqdm`
-- Single/multi input/output

 #### TODO

 - [ ] Logging with `tensorboard`
 - [ ] TPU support
-- [ ] More everything
+- [ ] More archs
 - [ ] Tests
 - [ ] Documentation
-- [ ] Resume from checkpoint

 ## Inference

-An example is provided at the end of the notebook of the `Trainer` being used to load trained models, which can be used to make predictions on new data.
+An example is provided at the end of the notebook of `Bronte` being used to load trained models, which can be used to make predictions on new data.